alonepranav/reactjs-learning-projects/notes-app/README.md

 # Notes app

-### a simple notes app with backend, ere you can add node, edit them and delete them.
+### A simple notes app with backend, here you can add node, edit them and delete them.

 #### Created : 8/7/2023